 The trust deed is a critical document that outlines the rules and regulations that the fund must follow and can have a significant impact on the payment of death benefits.
 It is necessary to review the trust deed to ensure that the payment of death benefits is made in accordance with its provisions.
 The death of a member can also affect the SMSF’s investment strategy.
 It is essential to review the investment strategy and make any necessary changes to ensure that the fund can continue to operate effectively.
 After the death of a member, it is important to review the trust deed and investment strategy of the self-managed superannuation fund (SMSF)

-In conclusion, the death of an SMSF member can have significant implications for the fund and its members.
+In the end, the death of an SMSF member can have significant implications for the fund and its members.
 To manage the process effectively, it is crucial to understand the impact of death on an SMSF and its members, seek professional advice, manage the payment of death benefits, ensure compliance, and review the investment strategy.
 By taking these necessary steps, an SMSF can continue to operate effectively, even after the death of a member.